Great Military Heroes of World War Two : Oddball the Tank Commander

 He even introduced the psychedelically inspired idea of firing tins of paint at the Germans through the barrel of his gun.
 A splash of colour to alleviate the grim reality of war.
 He was ahead of Jackson Pollock on that score.

 Certainly Kelly was the leader of the pack but without Oddball and his motley gang their mission would never have been accomplished.
-Of course that mission was to drive through the frontlines and plunder a huge pile of gold from a French bank.
+Of course that ignoble pursuit was to drive through the front-lines and plunder a huge pile of gold from a French bank.

 But let that not tarnish our memory of the great man.
 War is hell.
 Besides the forward advance of Kelly's shock troops inspired Major General Colt to launch a US Army offensive which liberated the town as Kelly's men liberated the bank of 16 million dollars.